AIPG National Annual Conference/Seminar Meeting Policy

 -Section receives $4,500 for AIPG profit share between $45,001 to $50,000.

-- Provide a field trip guidebook within three weeks of the trip for copies to be made at AIPG National.
+- Provide a field trip guidebook within three weeks of the trip for copies to be made at AIPG National (not required).
 Any additional charges for field trip guidebooks, etc. copied or made someplace other than National will be taken out of the section profits.

 - Provide a detailed trip route for the transportation company, including directions and stops within three weeks of the trip.